Sometimes you need more than just plain vanilla cashflow settings.

 There are times when you need more fine-tuning than dramatic changes.
 It’s the mellow seasoning with salt and pepper.

 For example, there may be one income account for a product you always sell for cash.
 It doesn’t make sense to set that to Debtor Days – change it to a Profile, paid 100% in the current period.
-In our next update, you’ll be able to set this as a number of days (such as 30 or 45) as well and it will calculate a profile for you.
+Turn on the advanced option in the Cashflow Forecast Settings, you’ll be able to set this as a number of days (such as 30 or 45) as well and it will calculate a profile for you.

 Make sure you have the right schedules selected for your taxes and superannuation too.
 If your clients are paying GST quarterly (in Australia) choosing the right schedule can make a big difference.
-If they’re lodging through the Tax Agent portal, or electronically themselves, choose ‘AU GST Electronic’ – that has payments in February, May, August and November.
+If they’re lodging through the Tax Agent portal, or electronically themselves, choose the February, May, August and November option.

-If you want to know more about setting up your cashflow, our next WebChat Step-by-Step Cashflow Forecasting is a must-watch!
+If you want to know more about setting up your cashflow, our recent WebChat Step-by-Step Cashflow Forecasting is a must-watch!